omeka/omeka-s-enduser/docs/modules/csvimport.md

 In addition to the above, the Advanced Settings tab has an option to set the number of rows to process by batch.
 By default this is set to 20.
 However, if you are running into errors with an import you may want to set it to 5 or even 1 in order to troubleshoot and determine the source of the error.

 ### Complete import
 Once you have completed mappings, column options, and any settings, click the Import button in the upper right corner of the browser window.
 This should start the import and redirect you to the Past Imports tab.
-You should see a confirmation message saying "Importing in Job ID [number]"
+You should see a confirmation message saying "Importing in Job ID [number]".

 ## Import Item Sets
 To import item sets, select "Item Set" under the "Import type" on the first page.